|straight single quote|

 ) or two grave accents ( ' ' ``).
 (The grave accent, also sometimes called a backtick, is that character above the tab key you’ve probably never used.)
 These can be fixed by adapting the search-and-replace technique described above.

 Quotation marks are an area of vast typographic diversity among other languages—both the glyphs used and how they’re spaced.
-Now you know why curly quotes have to be smart.
+Now you know why quote-curling algorithms have to be smart.

-Computer scientists and documentation writers, take note: straight quotes and backticks in software code should never be converted to curly quotes.
-Those marks are, of course, part of the functional syntax of the code and must be reproduced literally.
-While fans of LaTeX have often written me to trumpet its typesetting superiority, I’ve never seen any LaTeX-created documentation that’s gotten this right.
+Confidential to computer scientists and documentation writers: straight quotes and backticks in software code should never be converted to curly quotes.
+Those marks are, of course, part of the code syntax and must be reproduced literally.
+In particular, though fans of LaTeX have often written me to trumpet its typesetting superiority, I’ve never seen any LaTeX-created documentation that’s gotten this right.